-This intensive one-year certificate leads to careers in the visual arts - a great stepping stone for employment in such areas as professional art making, gallery/museum work, graphic design, industrial design, fashion design, and art education.
+This intensive one-year certificate can lead to careers in the visual arts.
 Taught by professional artists and educators, this program fosters individual development in creative thinking, problem solving, technical skills, and management for the business side of your career - copyright, contracts, commissions, and more.